Formalizing MLTL Formula Progression in Isabelle/HOL: Formula Progression

 \subsection{Encoding the Formula Progression Algorithm}

-Formula progression takes an MLTL formula and steps through a trace, partially evaluating the formula at each state in the trace.
-At each timestep, formula progression partially evaluates the input formula and transforms it into a simplified formula which, under some generally unrestrictive conditions, is logically equivalent.
-Because MLTL is an inherently bounded logic, it is well-suited for formula progression; one can easily predetermine the number of timesteps needed to transform the input formula into True or False.
+Formula progression takes an MLTL formula and steps through a trace.
+At each timestep, formula progression partially evaluates the input formula, transforming it into a simplified formula which, under some generally unrestrictive conditions, is logically equivalent.
+As MLTL is an inherently bounded logic, it is well-suited for formula progression; one can easily predetermine how many timesteps are needed to transform a formula into True or False.